This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 1. Brute Force

-A powerful dog may break through a fence – especially if he’s distressed by something on the other side or has separation anxiety.
+A powerful dog may break through a fence – especially if they are distressed by something on the other side or have separation anxiety.

 This is most common with wire fences.
-If your dog can get his mouth partially through one of the spacings, he could rip or bend the wire enough to escape.
+If your dog can get their mouth partially through one of the spacings, they could rip or bend the wire enough to escape.
 The most powerful and determined dogs may also try to break through wooden fence slats, although this is less likely.

-Clever dogs often take a subtler approach.
-They might learn to open latches – especially after watching you open the gate a few times – or climb an angled tree to jump a fence.
+Clever dogs often find creative ways to escape a yard.
+For example, they might learn to open latches – especially after watching you open the gate a few times – or climb an angled tree to jump a fence.

 I’ve even seen dogs move garden furniture closer to a fence for an easier jump!